utunga/utunga.github.com/_posts/2015-03-17-evaluation_of_credit.md

 # Understanding the evaluation of credit within monetary systems

-This was originally an essay for the (iFlas MOOC)[http://iflas.blogspot.co.nz/2014/12/money-and-society-mooc.html]
+This was originally an essay for the [iFlas MOOC](http://iflas.blogspot.co.nz/2014/12/money-and-society-mooc.html) in response to the question - something like (but not exactly) "What as an aspect of currency that you felt was not analyzed enough in this course?"

 An important area that I think was insufficiently analysed in these lessons is the role that <strong>Evaluation Of Creditworthiness</strong> (EOC) plays in money like systems.
 How and who carries out this evaluation are important questions to ask when understanding credit money systems.